b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 ### AGRAWALA, R. ###

+* Agrawala, Sri R.C.
+(1954).
+'A Unique Image of Yoga-Narayana from Rajaputana' (pp. 235-237) in *Artibus Asiae*, Vol. 17, No. 3/4, 1954.
+Museum Rietberg, Zurich, Switzerland: Artibus Asiae Publishers.

+**Purport:**<br>
+...

 * Agrawala, R.C.
 (1974).
 'Narasimha-Varaha-Vishnu Images and Some Allied Problems' (pp. 11-21) in Khandalavala, Karl & Chandra, Moti (eds.)
 (1974). *Lalit Kala*, No. 16.
 New Delhi, India.
 Rabindra Bhavan, New Delhi, India: Lalit Kala Akademi (Sankho Chaudhuri).

 **Purport:**<br>
 As yet, I have not been able to secure a copy.